 - What do we want students to take into the world for Jesus Christ?

-By beginning at the end, we have answered those questions and built a ministry that retains its focus and keeps the Main Thing the Main Thing.
+By beginning with the end result in mind, we have answered those questions and are building a ministry that retains its focus and keeps the Main Thing the Main Thing.
 Our goal is to do as Jesus said… ‘Make disciples’; fully devoted disciples.
 While there is a lot of information to be shared, we’re more concerned about transformation.
 We lean hard on The Apostle Paul’s call when he wrote in Romans 12: Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—His good, pleasing and perfect will.

 True faith is knowing that you can trust God no matter what.
-One can have confidence that He is who He says He is and will do all he has promised to do.
+We can have confidence that God is who He says He is and will do all He has promised to do.

-The words imply structure and legalism, but in fact, it’s the opposite.
-Focusing on our devotional lives leads to a disciplined spiritual life is a life that overflows from a deep connection with God.
-When we see as God sees, you will do as God says.
+The words imply legalism and boredom, but in fact, it’s the opposite.
+Focusing on our relationship with God leads to a deeper spiritual life and overflows into our everyday.
+When we see as God sees, we follow God’s lead.

-You’ve heard it before… You become who you hang around.
-It’s very normal to seek acceptance.
-We all want to be included, but make no mistake - your friends will determine the direction and quality of your life.
+You become who you hang around.
+That’s just a fact.
+We all want to be included and find acceptance, but make no mistake - your friends will determine the direction and quality of your life.
 Make those relationships count.

 Right or wrong?
 True or false?
 We can argue about that all day long and get nowhere.
-But asking ‘is this wise?’
-Making wise choices opens up a bright future with less regret.
+Asking ‘is this wise?’ may keep options and future choices open.
+That we might have a full and abundant life is God’s desire.
+Making wise choices in life makes it doable.

-Knowing that true freedom is found under authority.
-When we submit to God’s authority, we take the heavy lifting off ourselves and put it on the One who can truly handle it.
+True freedom is found under authority.
+That sounds counterintuitive, but the truth is that when we submit to God’s authority, we take the heavy lifting off ourselves and put it on the One who can truly handle it.

 Selflessness must be learned.
 God, Others, Self.
 Proper priority leads to spiritual life that is focused outwardly instead of inwardly.
 Followers of Jesus take on the true nature of humility and service.

-If you have any questions or concerns about your student(s) or student discipleship at Gainesville First, please don not hesitate to contact us.
+If you have any questions or concerns about your student(s) or student discipleship at Gainesville First, please don’t hesitate to contact us.